What is a short shot

 It takes a certain amount of time to inject a specific weight of the part.

-If the time is not enough, it means that the injection volume is insufficient, and the injection time can be increased until the cavity is filled.
+If the time is not enough, the injection volume is insufficient, and the injection time can be increased until the cavity is filled.

 5. Improper holding pressure.

-The main reason is that the pressure is transferred too soon, that is, the pressure switching point is adjusted too much, and the holding pressure supplements the remaining amount of material.
+The main reason is that the pressure is transferred too soon.
+The pressure switching point is adjusted too much, and the holding pressure supplements the remaining amount of material.

-It is inevitable that the weight of the workpiece is insufficient and the pressure is insufficient.
+The weight of the workpiece is inevitably insufficient, and the pressure is insufficient.
 The pressure conversion position should be readjusted to the optimal point, make the parts complete.

 6. The mold temperature too low.